 Planning Ahead: Tips to Keep in Mind When Hanging Christmas Lights with Gutter Guards

 When to Hang Christmas Lights – Seasonal Considerations

-Not only is it more comfortable to work when the temperatures are mild, it is also safer.
-Climbing ladders and working along your roofline is risky in any type of weather, but is extremely dangerous in bad conditions.
+Not only is it more comfortable to work when the temperatures are mild, but it’s also safer.
+Climbing ladders and working along your roof is risky in any type of weather, but it’s extremely dangerous in bad conditions.

 Prepping Your Lights – Check Them Twice

 Before hanging your Christmas lights, we recommend checking them.
-Pull them out of storage and see if they are functional before you start fixing them to your home.
-Plug them in to make sure they are working properly.
+Pull them out of storage and see if they are functional before you start hanging them on your gutters or attaching them to your home.

 Shopping for New Lights